DineshDevaraj/ddjson/README.md

 A small JSON parser with minimum lines of code contained in only two files

-Why another JSON parser?
+Why another JSON parser?<br/>
-There are lot of JSON parsers already which I could have used but I wanted to learn "Recursive Descent Parsers" so choose to implement one for JSON
+There are lot of JSON parsers already which I could have used but I wanted to learn <b>"Recursive Descent Parsers"</b> so choose to implement one for JSON

-Why the name Icejson?
+Why the name Icejson?<br/>
-There is no real reason for choosing this name.
-Just wanted to have a fancy name
+Just wanted to have a fancy name.
+There is no real reason for choosing this name

-Description about Icejson :
+Description about Icejson :<br/>
-Even though the parser was created for learning pupropse It is full JSON compatible
+Even though the parser was created for learning pupropse it is full JSON compatible